Bede

-Born on lands belonging to the twin monastery of Monkwearmouth–Jarrow in present-day Tyne and Wear, Bede was sent to Monkwearmouth at the age of seven and later joined Abbot Ceolfrith at Jarrow.
-Both of them survived a plague that struck in 686 and killed a majority of the population there.
+Born on lands belonging to the twin monastery of Monkwearmouth–Jarrow in present-day Tyne and Wear, England, Bede was sent to Monkwearmouth at the age of seven and later joined Abbot Ceolfrith at Jarrow.
+Both of them survived a plague that struck in 686 and killed the majority of the population there.
 While Bede spent most of his life in the monastery, he travelled to several abbeys and monasteries across the British Isles, even visiting the archbishop of York and King Ceolwulf of Northumbria.

-He was an author, teacher (Alcuin was a student of one of his pupils), and scholar, and his most famous work, Ecclesiastical History of the English People, gained him the title "The Father of English History."
-His ecumenical writings were extensive and included a number of Biblical commentaries and other theological works of exegetical erudition.
+His theological writings were extensive and included a number of Biblical commentaries and other works of exegetical erudition.
 Another important area of study for Bede was the academic discipline of computus, otherwise known to his contemporaries as the science of calculating calendar dates.
 One of the more important dates Bede tried to compute was Easter, an effort that was mired in controversy.
-He also helped popularize the practice of dating forward from the birth of Christ (Anno Domini—in the year of our Lord), a practice which eventually became commonplace in medieval Europe.
-Bede was one of the greatest teachers and writers of the Early Middle Ages and is considered by many historians to be the most important scholar of antiquity for the period between the death of Pope Gregory I in 604 and the coronation of Charlemagne in 800.
+He also helped to popularise the practice of dating forward from the birth of Christ (Anno Domini—in the year of our Lord), a practice which eventually became commonplace in medieval Europe.
+He is considered by many historians to be the most important scholar of antiquity for the period between the death of Pope Gregory I in 604 and the coronation of Charlemagne in 800.

-In 1899, Pope Leo XIII declared him a Doctor of the Church.
-He is the only native of Great Britain to achieve this designation.
-Bede was moreover a skilled linguist and translator, and his work made the Latin and Greek writings of the early Church Fathers much more accessible to his fellow Anglo-Saxons, which contributed significantly to English Christianity.
-Bede's monastery had access to an impressive library which included works by Eusebius, Orosius, and many others.
+In 1899 Pope Leo XIII declared him a Doctor of the Church.
+He is the first native of Great Britain to achieve this designation.
+Bede was moreover a skilled linguist and translator, and his work made the Greek and Latin writings of the early Church Fathers much more accessible to his fellow Anglo-Saxons, which contributed significantly to English Christianity.
+Bede's monastery had access to a library that included works by Eusebius, Orosius, and many others.